psxjoy/fastexcel/website/community/pmc/become-pmc-member.md

 ---
 id: 'become-pmc-member'
-title: 'Become A PMC member'
+title: 'Become A PPMC member'
 ---

 Anyone being supportive of the community and working in any of the CoPDoC areas can become an Apache Fesod (Incubating) PPMC member.
 The CoPDoC is an acronym from ASF to describe how we recognize your contributions not only by code.